PreveenSankhala/postgresql-sceencast/README.md

 ```
 ![](3.png)

-- Podman run: This command is used to create and run a container.
+- podman run: This is the command used to run containers with Podman, an alternative containerization tool to Docker.

-- -d: This option is used to run the container in background mode, meaning the container will run and your terminal will remain available.
+- --name postgres-container: This option specifies a custom name ("postgres-container") for the container.
+You can refer to the container by this name.

-- --name my-postgres: With this option you can identify your container with the name "my-postgres".
+- -e POSTGRES_PASSWORD=mysecretpassword: This option sets an environment variable named "POSTGRES_PASSWORD" with the value "mysecretpassword."
+This is typically used to configure the password for the PostgreSQL database within the container.

-- -e POSTGRES_PASSWORD=mysecretpassword: With this option you are setting the environment variable, whose name is "POSTGRES_PASSWORD" and value is "mysecretpassword".
-This password will be used to access PostgreSQL database.
+- -d: This option runs the container in detached mode, which means it runs in the background, and you get the terminal prompt back for further commands.

-- -v /mydata:/var/lib/postgresql/data: With this option you are mounting a volume. /mydata will map the path of the host system to the path of /var/lib/postgresql/data container.
-This allows you to store your database data in the host system, so that it persists, and the data remains safe even after you delete the container.
+- -p 5432:5432: This option maps port 5432 from the host to port 5432 inside the container.
+This allows you to access the PostgreSQL server running in the container through port 5432 on your host machine.

-- 'postgres:14: This is the image name that you are using from the container. "postgres:14" represents the official Docker image of version 14 of PostgreSQL.
-This container will run with the PostgreSQL database server.
+- docker.io/library/postgres:latest: This is the image name.
+It specifies the Docker image you want to run.
+In this case, it's "postgres" from the "library" repository on Docker Hub, using the "latest" tag.

 ## Verify that the PostgreSQL container is running: